hydromatic/morel/docs/2023-12-31-file-reader-and-progressive-types.md

 `GROUP BY`:

 ```
-- from d in file.scott.dept
+- from d in file.scott.depts
-=   join e in file.scott.emp on d.deptno = e.deptno
+=   join e in file.scott.emps on d.deptno = e.deptno
 =   group d.dname compute sum of e.sal;
 val it =
   [{dname="RESEARCH",sum=10875.0},{dname="SALES",sum=9400.0},